tf-encrypted/moose/README.md

 ## Installation

-In many cases you will want to install only the Python bindings on eg your laptop, and only the Moose tools on the servers making up the distributed cluster.
+Moose is packaged in two ways: the Python bindings and the CLI tools.
+In a typical use case you might want to install the Python bindings on your laptop and the CLI tools on the servers running in the distributed cluster (or use the [Docker image](https://hub.docker.com/r/tfencrypted/moose)).

 Install the Python bindings using: